LLNL/FPChecker/README.md

 CXX = clang++
 ```

-Note that the compilation commans should not contain the `-o` flag to generate object files (we are not generating object code in this step, only transforming the source code).
+Note that the compilation commands should not contain the `-o` flag to generate object files (we are not generating object code in this step, only transforming the source code).
 If the `-o` flag is added you will see this error:

 ```sh
 clang++ $(CLANG_PLUGIN) -include $(FPCHECKER_RUNTIME) -emit-llvm .... -c file.cu -o file.o